Uncategorized

 I’m not cutting parents any slack either because you need to be involved with the school, now more than ever.
 You need to be aware of what your children are learning in “public education” that might go against your standards and beliefs.
 Your children’s future depends on what you know or don’t know.

 But on the administration end, I beg of you who are in the system to consider the contribution you make, be it good or bad, and if it’s good, consider what happens when you’re gone.
 If it’s bad, get out.
 How long does it take to build an actual trusting relationship in life?
 What happens when that relationship just disappears without warning.
-In these unstable of times kids stability.
+In these unstable of times kids need stability.

 In the School Board meeting on Monday night, Arnoldsburg staff were very proud (as well they should have been) of the improvements they’d made in the student test scores.
 But a comment regarding the Middle High school cut my heart.
 Regarding the eleventh grade test scores being low and making the school look bad, they stated that it was because the kids didn’t care.
 They’re probably right.
 But let’s talk about why the kids don’t care.